apache/nifi/nifi-extension-bundles/nifi-gcp-bundle/nifi-gcp-processors/src/main/resources/docs/org.apache.nifi.processors.gcp.credentials.service.StandardGCPIdentityFederationTokenProvider/additionalDetails.md

 ### Need to rotate upstream subject tokens frequently

 - Configure the upstream Subject Token Provider with its own refresh/rotation policy.
-- The StandardGCPIdentityFederationTokenProvider caches tokens until they are near expiration; use the controller service’s **Refresh** action to force renewal if needed.
+- The controller service requests a fresh subject token whenever the previous token is within 60 seconds of expiry; use the **Refresh** action if you need to invalidate the cached subject token immediately.

 ---